-Top Smart Home Devices That’ll Make Your Life Easier in 2021
+Top Smart Home Devices in 2022 That’ll Make Your Life Easier

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

 Thanks to artificial intelligence and automation, smart home devices have significantly reduced the number of menial tasks and chores that require our direct involvement.
-With the power of the internet, we can now tap, swipe and/or speak the completion of chores and simple tasks into existence.
-These devices can often seem overly complex for non-techies; fortunately, smart home setup is a reality that the average person can easily implement for themselves.
-Below are some of our top smart home recommendations in 2021 for streamlined and easy living.
+With the power of the internet, we can now tap, swipe, and speak cleanliness into existence.
+These devices can often seem overly complex for those who aren’t tech enthusiasts; fortunately, a smart home setup is an easily attainable reality for anyone with the money to invest and a few minutes to spare.
+Below are some of our top smart home recommendations in 2022 for a streamlined, easy housekeeping experience.

 Used for: Identifying guests and monitoring deliveries

 The Arlo Video Doorbell is an essential part of starting your smart home off on the right foot.
 Knowing who is at your door without having to be anywhere near it is safer and more sophisticated than having to look through a peephole, right?

 The advanced AI of this doorbell is able to distinguish between people, animals, vehicles, and packages, and the square aspect ratio captures a clearer picture than most landscape-oriented cameras.
 Just keep in mind that you must pay a subscription fee (starting at $3 per month) for many of these doorbell features, which is a financial inconvenience found in many home security devices.